UOX3DevTeam/UOX3/README.md

 First step, open a new terminal and enter the commands below:

 1) (Linux) **sudo apt install git** - This will install git if not already installed (Ubuntu/Debian-based Linux variants).
 If you're using a non-Debian flavour of Linux, use the default package manager that comes with it to install git instead.
-1) (Mac) **xcode-select --install** - This will install git if not already installed, as well as the necessary make and gcc tools
+1) (Mac) **xcode-select --install** - This will install git if not already installed, along with required make and gcc tools
 2) **git clone https://github.com/UOX3DevTeam/UOX3.git** - This will clone the stable branch of the UOX3 git repository into a subdirectory of the current directory you're in, named UOX3.
 The latest verified compatible version of SpiderMonkey (v1.7) is also included.

 ## Step 2: Compile UOX3
-You'll need a couple tools before you can compile UOX3 on Linux: **GNU Make** (*v4.2.1* or higher recommended) and **gcc**.
-Install these through your favourite package manager or through your flavour of Linux' variant of the following terminal commands (which are specific to Debian/Ubuntu):
+You'll need a couple tools before you can compile UOX3 on Linux, like **GNU Make** (*v4.2.1* or higher recommended) and **gcc**.
+Install these through your favourite package manager or through your flavour of Linux' variant of the following terminal command (specific to Debian/Ubuntu Linux flavours):

-1) (Linux) **sudo apt install make**
+1) (Linux) **sudo apt install build-essential**
-2) (Linux) **sudo apt install gcc**

-Once these are in place, navigate to the **UOX3/source/** directory in your terminal and execute the following commands, in order:
+Once these are in place, navigate to the **UOX3** project folder in your terminal and execute the following commands from the project's root directory, in order:

 1) **chmod +x automake.sh** - Makes the automake.sh bash script executable.
-2) **./automake.sh** - First compiles the Spidermonkey JS library bundled with UOX3, then makes the actual UOX3 build
+2) **./automake.sh** - First compiles the Spidermonkey JS library bundled with UOX3, then compiles the actual UOX3 build, before copying the compiled binary to the **root** UOX3 project directory.

 <details>
   <summary>Manual Instructions</summary>